garylirocks/quickrefs/azure-update-manager.markdown

 AUM honors the settings on the machine.

 - Windows, the source could be:
-  - Windows Update repository
+  - Windows Update repository: OS patches only
-  - Microsoft Update repository
+  - Microsoft Update repository: OS and other MS software patches
   - Windows Server Update Services (WSUS)
 - Linux, package manager